tcollier/aoc_solver/2000/01/README.md

-## Day 0?!
+## Day 1

-Nope, there is no secret day 0 challege for the 2020 Advent of Code!
 This directory contains "Hello, World" solutions for every supported language as reference implementations I can easily test with.
 The timing metrics also provide a good baseline for how fast a solution could be in a given language.

 Notice the performance differences between java and python despite the fact that both solutions are just returning a string passed in.
 Also notice that while scala can "compute" the solution just as fast as any other language, it takes nearly half a second just to spin up the VM.